meelistolk/paraba/README.md

 Once the server is syncronized and running, the demo application should launch automatically on the specified port.\
 By default it should be available at http://localhost:8080/parabank/index.htm

-In case you need to stop or restart the Server or troubleshoot the port open the Servers view by going to Window > Show View > Other > Server > Servers.
+In case you need to stop or restart the Server, open the Servers view by going to Window > Show View > Other > Server > Servers.
 Ensure that the ParaBank Tomcat Server is started and synchronized.
 If it’s not running, right-click on it and select Start.
-Double-click the ParaBank Tomcat server entry to open the Overview editor.
-Here, you can check the port it is using (default is 8080).
-If this port is in use, you can change it to another available port.\
 There is also a video tutorial for the previous steps: https://courses.testguild.com/course/parasoft-virtualize-setting-up-your-demo-environment/

 ## Running Playwright tests